-Non passare tutta la tua vita a pianificare un’altra is the confirmation – I bumped into while strolling, in the morning of the first day, through Venice – of what my intuition has been subtly whispering to me since I was a kid.
+Non passare tutta la tua vita a pianificare un’altra is the confirmation – I bumped into, while strolling, in the morning of the first day in Venice – of what my intuition has been, subtly, whispering to me, ever since I was a kid.

 It’s a fine line between knowing what you want in life and planning for it.
-Knowing what you want is a sure thing, it feels fabulous to your soul, you feel light and peace settles in just like the first snow gently settles on the ground or just like the sun sensually settles on my skin every time it sees it.
+Knowing what you want is a sure thing, it feels fabulous to your soul.
+Peace is starting to, gently, make its presence heard, just like the first snow of the year, usually, is.
+Light comes in.
+I know just how sensual the sun touching my skin feels, every time they see each other.
 Yes, every time.
-But planning, with planning is different and I’ve come to appreciate a good plan so much.
-I might not be a planner per se, but when the idea of a plan arises, the vision piercingly takes the lead.
-Like snow flakes or sun rays, details, then, fall into place.
+But planning, with planning is different, and I’ve come to appreciate a good plan, so much.
+I might not be a planner per se, but when the idea of a plan arises, the vision, piercingly, takes the lead.
+Like snow flakes or sun rays, details begin to fall into place.
 At times, make your heart race.

-I was so hoping for a good night’s sleep, but I can’t ever – don’t want to, why would anyone want to – miss on a healthy laugh.
-So, I couldn’t fall asleep as planned.
-All of our moments with the girls, in summer, in Italy, suddenly went out the window after having been, exuberantly, popping up in the back of my mind, in my heart.
-This time, however, I knew everything was exactly as it was meant to be and completely surrendering was the key.
+I was so hoping for a good night’s sleep before taking off, but I can’t ever – don’t want to, why would anyone? – miss a healthy laugh.
+So, I couldn’t fall asleep as planned, either.
+All of our moments with the girls, in summer, in Italy, suddenly, went out the window, after having been, exuberantly, popping up, in the back of my mind, in my heart.
+This time, however, I knew everything was, exactly, as it was meant to be and, completely, surrendering was the key.
 To the unknown.
 To the sharp arrow shooting for your heart.
 Bam, bam, bam.
 Ouch.
 Wait, it must be Cupid!
-Pfew.
-The girls will go ew and this just might be the key to open someone’s heart.
+Whew.
+The girls are going ew, as they’re reading this, I bet – I love you – and this might just be the key to open someone’s heart.
 Eeew, right, right, talk to the hand or high five, your choice.

-My brother has this August vacation week with his daughters planned far ahead.
+My brother had this August vacation week with his daughters planned far ahead.
 He’s a surgeon, his schedule is pretty strict.
-The girls are in a Harry Pottery kind of school, their schedule is pretty strict, remember what it felt like when you were a kid?
-My brother and I had been talking about places for the three of them to go to and then, one day, all of a sudden: By the way, I’ve decided, in fact arranged everything already.
+The girls are in a Harry Pottery kind of school, their schedule is pretty strict, too, remember what it felt like when you were a kid?
+My brother and I had been talking about cities for the three of them to go to and then, one day, all of a sudden: By the way, I’ve decided, in fact, arranged everything, already.
 It’s Venice.
 And Venice wasn’t even on the list.
 Venice?!
 Nice.
-You know mom has always said ‘Venice’ whenever I asked her where did she want to go to most, right?, me.
+And funny.
+You know mom has always said ‘Venice’, whenever I asked her where was it that she wanted to go to the most, right?, me.
 Really?, Radu.
 Yeah, I said and continued.
 And you know how mom is, she doesn’t really say what places she’d like to go to.
 Of course she doesn’t, we almost always surprise her.
-Venice is only a two hour flight away, but it’s the way it came together that made it all special and special is what, I believe, mom wished for Venice in our lives to be.
+Venice is only a two hour flight away, but it’s the way it all came about that made it all special and special is what, I believe, mom wished for Venice to be in our lives.
 Venice caught us all by surprise.
 Tchin-tchin!

-Hm, let’s all do it then, put on your cape and talk to mom.
-Couldn’t wait till tomorrow, so I called dad on the spot, mom didn’t answer.
-They were on a completely different wave for me to even open the Venice box.
-The next day came and I called mom who then talked to dad and a couple of minutes later, my drive almost decided for us all. …And see the girls?!
+Hm, let’s all do it, then, put on your cape and talk to mom.
+I couldn’t wait till the next day, so I called dad, on the spot, mom didn’t answer.
+They were on an entirely different wavelength, so I didn’t even open the Venice box.
+The next day came and I called mom, who, then, talked to dad.
+A couple of minutes felt too long to wait, so my drive almost decided for us all. …And see the girls?!, I thought.
 It was a no-brainer.
 It sounded so good.
 We were on.
 Every day is a surprise.
 Every time we get out the door, a surprise unfolds.
 Every time something flies out the window, a surprise flies into our home.
-A surprise opens up as soon as we open our eyes.
+A surprise opens up, as soon as we open our eyes.
 It’s magic, yup.

-But then chilled over a glass of white wine.
-Anytime anyone wants to take a sip, anyone first raises the glass and we all tchin-tchin, as you know we do at home all the time.
-Tchin-tchin-tchin-tchin.
-It got so tchin-tchiny, though, that your dad started to kindly ask us to do a quiet tchin-tchin.
+But, then, chilled over a glass of white wine.
+Anytime anyone wanted to take a sip, anyone first raised the glass and we all tchin-tchined, as you know we do, at home, all the time.
+Tchin-tchin!
+Tchin-tchin!
+It got so tchin-tchiny, though, that your dad started to, kindly, ask us to do a quiet tchin-tchin.
 It’s hilarious how much focus a quiet tchin-tchin requires.
-But then we got to this 100% Marlon Brando in The Godfather restaurant and tchin-tchining was, practically, the name of the place.
-The gentleman serving us was from Jordan and that instantly reminded me of Coldplay’s Everyday Life Live in Jordan that we listened to a lot, at your father’s, together.
+But, then, we got to this 100% Marlon Brando in The Godfather restaurant and tchin-tchining was, practically, the name of the place.
+The gentleman serving us was from Jordan and that, instantly, reminded me of Coldplay’s Everyday Life Live in Jordan, that we listened to, a lot, at your father’s, together.
 The gentleman asked if I’d been to Jordan, I said no, but I saw some beautiful videos of it.
-He smiled enthusiastically and I’m sending him the videos via my imagination right now.
-There’s a possibility that he’d actually seen and listened to the whole thing.
+He smiled, enthusiastically, and I’m sending him the videos via my imagination, right now.
+There’s a possibility that he might have, actually, seen and listened to the whole thing, by now.
 Live at sunrise and sunset!
-If not, this is an opportunity to look at his birthplace from a different point of view.
+It’s an opportunity to look at his birthplace from a different point of view.

-Man, this time we would’ve let play, I’m sure, Beyoncé’s concert.
-She’s on the Renaissance World Tour as we speak, her gratitude tour, as she says herself, and we would’ve all enjoyed it here and there.
-Who knows, maybe we’re meant to enjoy it live together, oh yeah!
 See?
-When there’s an even better plan in play, how, how, how would you not want to play?
-My family heard me saying we only have one life, we’d better live it so much that they’re all yeah, yeah.
+When there’s an even better plan at play, how, how, how would you not want to play?
+My family heard me saying we only have one life, we’d better live it, so much, that they’re all yeah, yeah.
 Kinda like you two are, now.
 Or are you?

-As opposed to putting our lives on hold for someone who doesn’t appreciate our time and energy.
+As opposed to putting our lives on hold, for someone who doesn’t appreciate our time and energy.
 Pure love, basically.
 It’s invisible and invaluable, we can’t ever blame anyone for not seeing it.
 Putting our soul first is the superpower that makes the world go round.
 Our presence is the present.
 Cupid shoots at our hearts, we shoot for the stars, same.
-There’s nothing wrong with us wanting to be happy.
-It’s our birthright, so our brain can’t be grateful and anxious at the same time.
+There’s nothing wrong with us wanting to be happy, it’s our birthright.
+Our brain can not be grateful and anxious, at the same time.
 It’s when the heart outsmarts the mind.
-To figure out who has our best interest at heart and who hasn’t comes easy when we pay attention to it, it’s a process but if we have to do it, we totally can do it.
-We all do it as soon as we figure out that it’s us who are responsible to have our best interest at heart first.
-And then sit back, relax and have some ice cream.
+To figure out who has our best interest at heart and who hasn’t comes easy, when we pay attention to it, it’s a process, but if we have to do it, we totally can do it.
+We all do it, as soon as we figure out that it’s us, first, who are responsible to have our best interest at heart.
+Then, sit back, relax and have some ice cream.
 Like we always do.
 Over a movie.
-And cuddle or stretch or laugh.
+And cuddle, or stretch, or laugh.
 Naturally.

 Unique,